StephanMusgrave/unipop/README.md

 Each item a user tries to sell is referred to as a 'pop'.

-Your 'pops page' is similar to a profile page, where all the pops you're selling or wanting can be seen.
+Your 'pops page' is similar to a profile page, where all the pops you are selling or wanting can be seen.

-[Back to the top]
+[Back to the index]

 Design Principles
 ===
 <!-- mobile first, responsive design, bootstrap elements, bootstrap buttons, grid/image-central view etc. Muhanad, Emma? -->
-Mobile first was our motto for the design.
+Mobile first was our design motto.
 The design is responsive and uses bootstrap elements.
 The overall theme is self-created.

-[Back to the top]
+[Back to the index]

 Technologies Used
 ====